Title IX Sexual Misconduct Policy

 4. Any situation that is detrimental to the educational interests of the University.

-If the “Complainant” (as such term is defined herein) is unknown or is not a member of the University community, the Title IX Coordinator[1] will make reasonable efforts to identify the Complainant for purposes of identifying appropriate campus and local resources and “Supportive Measures”, such as those described in this Policy.
+If the “Complainant” (as such term is defined herein) is unknown or is not a member of the University community, the Title IX Coordinator[1] will make reasonable efforts to identify the Complainant for purposes of identifying appropriate campus and local resources and “Supportive Measures,” such as those described in this Policy.
 This may include, when criminal behavior is alleged, contacting local or campus law enforcement if the individual would like to file a police report.
 In addition, the University may take other actions as appropriate to protect the Complainant from such third parties, such as barring them from University property and/or events.

 Where the Complainant is enrolled in or works at another University, the Title IX Coordinator can assist the Complainant in liaising with the Title IX Coordinator for that University, as it may be possible to allege violations through that University’s policies.

-Similarly, the Title IX Coordinator may be able to advocate for a student or employee Complainant who experiences discrimination in an externship, study abroad program, or other environment external to the University where sexual harassment policies and procedures of the facilitating organization may give recourse to the Complainant.
+Similarly, the Title IX Coordinator may be able to advocate for a student or employee Complainant who experiences discrimination in an externship, study abroad program, or other environment external to the University where sex-based harassment policies and procedures of the facilitating organization may give recourse to the Complainant.
 Further, even where the Respondent is a not a member of the University community, remedies and resources can be accessed by contacting the Title IX Coordinator.

 LIMITED AMNESTY POLICY (STUDENTS)